Executive Coaching for Senior Women in Technology

 This means you ACTUALLY implement them.

-Plus, I hold you accountable for the adjustments and changes you make to get the results that excite you.
+Plus, I hold you accountable for the adjustments to get the results that actually excite and engage you far more than just the ticking through your to-do list!

 Investment and Funding Options

-McKinsey's 2025 research shows that 1 in 6 companies have cut career development programs specifically for women, and only 50% of companies still prioritize women's career advancement.
+McKinsey's 2025 research shows many companies have cut career development programs specifically for women, and only 50% of companies still prioritize women's career advancement at all.

 Corporate support for your development is declining.